SAP/jenkins-library/documentation/docs/steps/transportRequestCreate.md

 The parameters can also be provided when the step is invoked.
 For examples see below.

-## Return value
+## Side effect
-The id of the Transport Request that has been created.
+The ID of the Transport Request that has been created is written into the common pipeline environment (property `transportRequestId`)

 ## Exceptions
 * `AbortException`: